Creating a Custom Ceiling Finish

 - On the Floor panel that corresponds to the floor that the room is located on, place a checkmark in Build Floor Framing and click OK.

 - Before clicking OK, make sure that Automatically Build Floor and Ceiling Framing is UNCHECKED.

-- A Question message may ask if you want to display the "Framing, Floor" layer.
+- Question messages may ask if you want to display the floor framing layers.
 Click Yes.

 - Floor framing for the floor above will now display in floor plan view.

-- Select Build> Framing> Joist Direction Line from the menu, then click and drag to draw a Joist Direction Line that runs perpendicular to the floor joists.
+- Select Build> Framing> Joist Direction from the menu, then click and drag to draw a Joist Direction Line that runs perpendicular to the floor joists.

 - Select Build> Framing> Build Framing from the menu to open the Build Framing dialog again and return to the same Floor panel as in Step 2.